 Surfer .SRF files preserve all the objects and object settings contained in a plot window.
-These files are called Surfer .SRF files throughout the documentation.
-Surfer can open .SRF files from previous versions as far back as Surfer 7.
-Surfer can save files to previous .SRF formats for sharing with other users.
+These files are called Surfer .SRF files throughout this documentation Surfer can save .SRF files back to Surfer 11, but cannot save to .SRF files in versions older than that.
 For example, the Surfer 15 Document .SRF file type can be opened in Surfer 15, but does not contain features that are in later Surfer versions.
-Beginning with version 16, the Surfer Plot (.srf) file type is backwards compatible with all Surfer versions 16 and newer.
+The .SRFfile format (introduced in Surfer 16) provides ongoing backward compatibility.